Emmanuelkimutai/alx-higher_level_programming/0x0B-python-input_output/README.md

 Write a clss student that defines student by
 Pascals Triangle
-Write a function that inserts a line of text to a file, after each line containing a specific string
+Write a function that inserts a line of text to a file, after each line containing a specific string write a script that reads stdin line by line and computes metrics